-The food pantry helps people when they are in need and strives to serve everyone in a confidential and dignified manner.
-In addition, Jewish Family Service (JFS) provides coaching and support for clients of the pantry.
-Each client speaks directly with a JFS case manager who works to empower the client to make improvements in his or her situation.
+Our food pantry strives to serve everyone in a confidential and dignified manner.
+In addition to food assistance,, Jewish Family Service (JFS) provides our pantry clients with valuable coaching and support.
+Each client will speak directly with a dedicated JFS care manager, who works to empower the client towards a goal of improving their situation.
 Support may include referral to JFS Counseling or Senior Adult Programs, JFS Career Services, Hamilton County Jobs and Family Services, Legal Aid, and other resources in the community.

 We receive funding from Jewish Federation, Mazon: The Jewish Response to Hunger, and donations from many individual contributors, congregations, B’nai Mitzvah families (through our Centerpiece for Tzedakah program), and food retailers including Remke Market, Meijer, and Marx Bagels.
 Jewish Family Service Food Pantry is also supported, in part, by the generosity and support of individuals and businesses that give annually to the Freestore Foodbank.
 We actively seek additional long term funding for this project.